carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

-Before we continue we want to introduce you **Chepiche** they are going to be with us during this lesson because they are also interested to learn about metagenomics in fact they already have Cuatro Ciénegas data to work on it!
+Before we continue we want to introduce you **Chepiche** they are going to be with us during this lesson because they are also interested to learn about metagenomics, in fact they already have Cuatro Ciénegas data to work on!
 Let's see!
 ## Cuatro Ciénegas
 <a href="{{ page.root }}/fig/03-01-02.jpeg">